friendly-bits/geoblocker-bash/README.md

 6. validate_cron_schedule.sh

 **The install script**:
-- Checks for prerequisites
+- Checks prerequisites
-- Copies the scripts (including itself) into /usr/local/bin
-- Creates system folder for scripts' data in /var/lib/geoblocker_bash.
-Data consists of a file storing pre-install iptables policies for the INPUT and FORWARD chains (for backup), and fetched subnet lists from RIPE.
+- Creates system folder to store data in /var/lib/geoblocker_bash.
+Data consists of fetched subnet lists from RIPE, a file storing pre-install iptables policies for the INPUT and FORWARD chains (for backup), and a file storing last known-good iptables config (for backup and fault recovery).
+- Copies all scripts included in this collection to /usr/local/bin
+- Creates a backup of pre-install policies for INPUT and FORWARD chains
-- Calls geoblocker_bash-run that, in turn, calls geoblocker_bash-fetch and geoblocker_bash-apply to immediately fetch and apply new firewall config.
+- Calls geoblocker_bash-run to immediately fetch and apply new firewall config.
 - Verifies that crond service is enabled.
 Enables it if not.
-- Calls validate_cron_schedule.sh to verify optionally user-specified cron schedule expression (if not specified then uses default schedule "0 4 * * *" (at 4:00 [am] every day).
+- Validates optionally user-specified cron schedule expression (if not specified then uses default schedule "0 4 * * *" (at 4:00 [am] every day).
 - Creates periodic cron task based on that and a reboot task.
 Both cron tasks call the geoblocker_bash-run script with the necessary arguments.
+- If error occurs at any point during installation, calls the uninstall script to revert any changes made to the system.

 **The uninstall script**:
-- Removes associated iptables rules
-- Removes the associated ipset
+- Deletes associated cron jobs
-- Restores pre-install iptables policies for INPUT and FORWARD chains from backup
+- Restores pre-install state of default policies for INPUT and FORWARD chains
+- Deletes associated iptables rules and removes the whitelist ipset
 - Deletes scripts' data folder /var/lib/geoblocker_bash
 - Deletes the scripts from /usr/local/bin